MathewMorrow/Ruby-Blackbox-Decode/README.md

 * Every new frame is started with a start-of-frame indicator.
     * This can be as simple as a single char/byte but should be at least two or three chars/bytes to reduce the chances of erroneous SOF flags.
     * I decided to use 3 bytes representing the chars 'SOF'.
-* After the 'SOF' marker, the decoder is hard coded to know exactly what data type, scaling and order every value is in the entire frame.
+* After the 'SOF' marker, the decoder algorithm knows exactly how many values and the data type, scaling and order of every value in the frame.
     * The first value is always the timestamp of the data in microseconds since power on.
-* The decoder pulls out every value in the frame, scales it appropriately and puts it into shadow register.
+* The decoder pulls out every value in the frame, scales it appropriately and puts it into a temporary holding register.
 ```
 'SOF'UINT32INT16INT16INT16UINT16UINT16......'SOF'
 ```

 **Data Integrity**
-* Before appending the data to an array of timestamped logs, the decoder immediately checks if the next 'SOF' marker is found.
+* Before appending the new timestamped data to the working array, the decoder immediately checks if the next 'SOF' marker is found.
     * If it is found, the data is appended to the working array of data.
-    * If not found, the data is thrown away and the file pointer is moved back to the END of the last 'SOF' marker and it read the file until the next 'SOF' is found.
+    * If not found, the data is thrown away and the file pointer is moved back to the END of the last 'SOF' marker and it reads the file until the next 'SOF' is found.
-    * For each case a counter is incremented for good frames and bad frames -- I was shocked by the results.
+    * For each case, a counter is incremented for good frames and bad frames -- I was shocked by the results!

 **Results**
 * Near perfect binary data logging.
 An 11 minute, 45Mb log of 1,046,638 successful frames decoded with 0 failed frames.
-* The pessimist might think "well your code might not be correctly catching fails frames".
+* The pessimist might think "well your code might not be correctly catching failed frames".
-    * Rarely but sometimes even on a 2 minute flight there may be 1-2 failed frames out of ~200k.
+    * It does!!!
+Rarely but sometimes, even on a short flight, there may be 1-2 failed frames out of ~200k.
 ```
 >> logInfo
 logInfo =